 Phoebe Stuckes wins Geoffrey Dearmer Prize 2019

-Phoebe Stuckes has won the Poetry Society’s Geoffrey Dearmer Prize 2019 for her poem ‘Thus I became a heart-eater’ from her forthcoming debut collection Platinum Blonde, which will be published by Bloodaxe on 3 September.
+Phoebe Stuckes has won the Poetry Society’s Geoffrey Dearmer Prize 2019 for her poem ‘Thus I became a heart-eater’ from her debut collection Platinum Blonde, published by Bloodaxe on 3 September 2020.

 The announcement was made on 25 June 2020.
 The prize is awarded annually to a poem by a poet who had yet to publish a full collection at the time their work appeared in The Poetry Review.
 The 2019 award was judged by poet Fiona Benson, who writes: